AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

   </tr>
   <tr data-mc-conditions="">
    <td>Initiative</td>
-   <td> <p>In&nbsp;the Workfront Scenario Planner, you can divide a plan into several initiatives to make it easier to manage the plan. <span>You can build an Initiative report and you can access Initiative information in a Project report.</span></p> <p>The Scenario Planner requires an additional license.
-For information about the Workfront Scenario Planner, see <a href="../../../scenario-planner/scenario-planner-overview.md" class="MCXref xref">The Scenario Planner overview</a>. </p> <p>The Initiative report is not visible in your Workfront instance unless your company has purchased a Workfront Scenario Planner license.
+   <td> <p>In the [!DNL Workfront Scenario Planner], you can divide a plan into several initiatives to make it easier to manage the plan. <span>You can build an Initiative report and you can access Initiative information in a Project report.</span></p> <p>The [!DNL Scenario Planner] requires an additional license.
+For information about the [!DNL Workfront Scenario Planner], see <a href="../../../scenario-planner/scenario-planner-overview.md" class="MCXref xref">The [!DNL Scenario Planner] overview</a>. </p> <p>The [!DNL Initiative] report is not visible in your [!DNL Workfront] instance unless your company has purchased a [!DNL Workfront Scenario Planner] license.
 You cannot access Initiatives through the API.</p> </td>
   </tr>
   <tr data-mc-conditions="">
    <td><span>Initiative Job Role</span> </td>
-   <td> <p><span>The Initiative Job Role report type displays information about the job roles associated with a plan initiative in the Workfront Scenario Planner.</span> </p> <p>The Scenario Planner requires an additional license.
-For information about the Workfront Scenario Planner, see <a href="../../../scenario-planner/scenario-planner-overview.md">The Scenario Planner overview</a>. </p> <p><span>This report type is not visible in your Workfront instance unless your company has purchased a Workfront Scenario Planner license.</p> </td>
+   <td> <p><span>The [!UICONTROL Initiative Job Role] report type displays information about the job roles associated with a plan initiative in the [!DNL Workfront] Scenario Planner.</span> </p> <p>The [!DNL Scenario Planner] requires an additional license.
+For information about the [!DNL Workfront Scenario Planner], see <a href="../../../scenario-planner/scenario-planner-overview.md">The [!DNL Scenario Planner] overview</a>. </p> <p><span>This report type is not visible in your [!DNL Workfront] instance unless your company has purchased a [!DNL Workfront Scenario Planner] license.</p> </td>
   </tr>
   <tr data-mc-conditions="">
-   <td><span>Initiative Job&nbsp;Role Hours</span> </td>
+   <td><span>Initiative Job Role Hours</span> </td>
-   <td> <p><span> In an Initiative Job&nbsp;Role report, this displays the number of hours associated with a job role in an initiative.</span> </p> <p>The Scenario Planner requires an additional license.
-For information about the Workfront Scenario Planner, see <a href="../../../scenario-planner/scenario-planner-overview.md">The Scenario Planner overview</a>. </p> <p>This field and the Initiative Job Role report type are not visible in your Workfront instance unless your company has purchased a Workfront Scenario Planner license.</p> </td>
+   <td> <p><span> In an Initiative Job Role report, this displays the number of hours associated with a job role in an initiative.</span> </p> <p>The [!DNL Scenario Planner] requires an additional license.
+For information about the [!DNL Workfront Scenario Planner], see <a href="../../../scenario-planner/scenario-planner-overview.md">The [!DNL Scenario Planner] overview</a>. </p> <p>This field and the [!UICONTROL Initiative] Job Role report type are not visible in your [!DNL Workfront] instance unless your company has purchased a [!DNL Workfront Scenario Planner] license.</p> </td>
   </tr>
   <tr>
    <td>Initiative Job Role Count</td>
-   <td> <p>In an Initiative Job Role report, this displays the number of a specific job role associated with an initiative.</p> <p>The Scenario Planner requires an additional license.
-For information about the Workfront Scenario Planner, see <a href="../../../scenario-planner/scenario-planner-overview.md">The Scenario Planner overview</a>. </p> <p>This field and the Initiative Job Role report type are not visible in your Workfront instance unless your company has purchased a Workfront Scenario Planner license.</p> </td>
+   <td> <p>In an Initiative Job Role report, this displays the number of a specific job role associated with an initiative.</p> <p>The [!DNL Scenario Planner] requires an additional license.
+For information about the [!DNL Workfront Scenario Planner], see <a href="../../../scenario-planner/scenario-planner-overview.md">The [!DNL Scenario Planner] overview</a>. </p> <p>This field and the [!UICONTROL Initiative] Job Role report type are not visible in your [!DNL Workfront] instance unless your company has purchased a [!DNL Workfront Scenario Planner] license.</p> </td>
   </tr>
   <tr>
    <td>Initiative Last Published Date</td>
-   <td> <p>A field in an Initiative, Initiative Job Role, and Project reports that displays the date that a plan initiative was last published to a project.
-You can publish initiatives to create projects or to update projects linked to the initiatives.</p> <p>The Scenario Planner requires an additional license.
-For information about the Workfront Scenario Planner, see <a href="../../../scenario-planner/scenario-planner-overview.md">The Scenario Planner overview</a>. </p> <p><span>For information about publishing initiatives, see</span><a href="../../../scenario-planner/publish-scenarios-update-projects.md">Publish scenarios to create and update projects in the Workfront Scenario Planner</a>.
+   <td> <p>A field in an [!UICONTROL Initiative], [!UICONTROL Initiative] Job Role, and [!UICONTROL Project] reports that displays the date that a plan initiative was last published to a project.
+You can publish initiatives to create projects or to update projects linked to the initiatives.</p> <p>The [!DNL Scenario Planner] requires an additional license.
+For information about the [!DNL Workfront Scenario Planner], see <a href="../../../scenario-planner/scenario-planner-overview.md">The [!DNL Scenario Planner] overview</a>. </p> <p><span>For information about publishing initiatives, see</span><a href="../../../scenario-planner/publish-scenarios-update-projects.md">Publish scenarios to create and update projects in the [!DNL Workfront Scenario Planner]</a>.
 This field is not visible in your Workfront instance unless your company has purchased a Workfront Scenario Planner license.</p> </td>
   </tr>
   <tr>
    <td>Inline Search</td>